I’ve recently become aware that mysticism1 has a dark side to it.

 A surprising number of cult leaders have augmented their natural charisma by deliberately studying hypnotic techniques.
 These include little-known techniques such as “fascination,” which is done with the eyes only, and does not require the verbal suggestion or peer pressure familiar from the repertoire of the stage hypnotist.

 Whether or not the hypnosis is deliberate, there are plenty of reports of gurus using hypnotic or occultic powers — there does not appear to be a firm division between the two — to draw in followers.
 Swami Śivānanda Rādhā (Sylvia Hellman) first saw her guru, Swami Śivānanda, in a vision during meditation.
-Guru Viking (YouTube interview, “Gurus, Hypnosis, & Toxic Devotion”) reports that the 16th Karmapa many times appeared to prospective followers in dreams.
-He comments that such exotic experiences easily convince followers that they have found “the truth.”
+Guru Viking reports that the 16th Karmapa many times appeared to prospective followers in dreams.8 He comments that such exotic experiences easily convince followers that they have now found “the truth.”

 Still, it’s remarkable how frequently mystics do fall into one or more of these traps.

-I sometimes wonder whether this is what Jesus is talking about in the parable of the empty house (Matthew 12:43–45; Luke 11:24–26).
-If you turn yourself into an empty house, you risk ending up with worse demons than the ones you started with.
+I often wonder whether this is what Jesus is talking about in the parable of the empty house (Matthew 12:43–45; Luke 11:24–26).
+If your spirituality consists solely of making yourself empty, and you don’t fill yourself up with something positive, you end up with more demons than the ones you started with.9